Honour based violence

 - You could also speak to a teacher at school.

-Or, if you're ready to report it - do, even if you know whoever is responsible will get into trouble.
-It's important to prevent others falling victim of serious crime.
+Or, if you're ready to report it - do, it's important to prevent others falling victim to serious crime.

 - You should contact your local police station or speak to your Safer Schools Officer or Safer Neighbourhoods Team.
 If it's an emergency you should call 999.